bensheldon/good_job/README.md

 - `execution_mode` (symbol) specifies how and where jobs should be executed.
 You can also set this with the environment variable `GOOD_JOB_EXECUTION_MODE`.
 It can be any one of:
     - `:inline` executes jobs immediately in whatever process queued them (usually the web server process).
 This should only be used in test and development environments.
     - `:external` causes the adapter to enqueue jobs, but not execute them.
 When using this option (the default for production environments), you’ll need to use the command-line tool to actually execute your jobs.
-    - `:async_server` executes jobs in separate threads within the Rails webserver process (`bundle exec rails server`).
+    - `:async` (or `:async_server`) executes jobs in separate threads within the Rails webserver process (`bundle exec rails server`).
 It can be more economical for small workloads because you don’t need a separate machine or environment for running your jobs, but if your web server is under heavy load or your jobs require a lot of resources, you should choose `:external` instead.
 When not in the Rails webserver, jobs will execute in `:external` mode to ensure jobs are not executed within `rails console`, `rails db:migrate`, `rails assets:prepare`, etc.
-    - `:async` executes jobs in separate threads in _any_ Rails process.
+    - `:async_all` executes jobs in separate threads in _any_ Rails process.
-- `max_threads` (integer) sets the maximum number of threads to use when `execution_mode` is set to `:async` or `:async_server`.
+- `max_threads` (integer) sets the maximum number of threads to use when `execution_mode` is set to `:async`.
 You can also set this with the environment variable `GOOD_JOB_MAX_THREADS`.
-- `queues` (string) determines which queues to execute jobs from when `execution_mode` is set to `:async` or `:async_server`.
+- `queues` (string) determines which queues to execute jobs from when `execution_mode` is set to `:async`.
 See the description of `good_job start` for more details on the format of this string.
 You can also set this with the environment variable `GOOD_JOB_QUEUES`.
-- `poll_interval` (integer) sets the number of seconds between polls for jobs when `execution_mode` is set to `:async` or `:async_server`.
+- `poll_interval` (integer) sets the number of seconds between polls for jobs when `execution_mode` is set to `:async`.
 You can also set this with the environment variable `GOOD_JOB_POLL_INTERVAL`.
 - `max_cache` (integer) sets the maximum number of scheduled jobs that will be stored in memory to reduce execution latency when also polling for scheduled jobs.
 Caching 10,000 scheduled jobs uses approximately 20MB of memory.
 You can also set this with the environment variable `GOOD_JOB_MAX_CACHE`.
 - `shutdown_timeout` (float) number of seconds to wait for jobs to finish when shutting down before stopping the thread.
 Defaults to forever: `-1`.
 You can also set this with the environment variable `GOOD_JOB_SHUTDOWN_TIMEOUT`.
 - `enable_cron` (boolean) whether to run cron process.
 Defaults to `false`.
 You can also set this with the environment variable `GOOD_JOB_ENABLE_CRON`.